JinraeKim/FSimROS.jl/README.md

 Note that `./src/fsim_interfaces` is a ROS2 package for providing interfaces of FlightSims.jl family.

+## Notes
+- ROS2 should be installed.
+- Put `./src/fsim_interfaces` in `dev_ws/src` (ROS2 convention; don't be confused with `./src`) where your ROS2 workspace is, namely, `dev_ws`.
+- (Startup latency)
+Using [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl) might be a good solution to this issue.
+For this, see `test/precompile.jl` (and it is definitely helpful).
+However,
+this remedy did not solve this issue completely.
+Instead,
+simply adding auxiliary lines as the initialisation of each node works well.
+Note that the main bottleneck was simulator update, e.g., `step_until!` exported from FlightSims.jl.

 ## Examples
 ### Minimal publisher-subscriber example
 See `./test/pubsub`.